trademob/anna-molly/README.md

 There are three configuration files:
 1. collector.json: Used by the `Collector`.
 2. analyzer.json: Used by `Celery/BaseTask`.
-3. services.json: Used by Plugins for algorithm specific configuration.
+3. services.json: Used by Plugins for algorithm specific configuration (see [wiki](https://github.com/trademob/anna-molly/wiki))

 Note: The configuration needs to be simplified and will be worked on shortly.